Approach Considerations

 If a patient reaches 60-80 mL/kg in isotonic crystalloid boluses and is not significantly improved, consider other causes of shock (eg, sepsis, hemorrhage, cardiac disease).
 In addition, consider administering vasopressors and instituting advanced monitoring, such as a bladder catheter, central venous pressure, and measuring mixed venous oxygen saturation.

 Although physicians typically give normal saline for these initial boluses, it is important to remember to check a bedside glucose level for patients who appear lethargic or altered.
 Treat hypoglycemia promptly.
-The appropriate dose is 0.25 g/kg IV (2.5 mL/kg of 10% dextrose or 1 mL/kg of 25% dextrose).
+The appropriate dose is 0.25 g/kg IV (2.5 mL/kg of 10% dextrose or 1 mL/kg of 25% dextrose) with reassessment of glucose level after administration of dextrose.

 Once vital sign abnormalities are corrected, initiate maintenance fluid therapy plus additional fluid to make up for any continued losses.
-For the early phase of rehydration, 1.5-2 times maintenance therapy should be adequate.
 Daily requirements for maintenance fluids can be approximated as follows:

 Daily fluid requirements may be met using dextrose 5% in half-normal saline solution.
 For patients with significant hyponatremia or hypernatremia, it is preferable to use dextrose 5% in normal saline.
 Dextrose is important to include because these patients generally have a notable ketosis.